palmoanalua/palmoanalua.github.io/about.md

 The MAC programs are primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle Schools.

-Our programs start with children in the Jr. Pinto age division between the ages of 5 and 6, and can go up to the Pinto age division with players between the ages of 13 and 14.
+Our programs start with children in the Jr. Pinto age division between the ages of 5 and 6, and can go up to the Pony age division with players between the ages of 13 and 14.